Kamoko32/UKTask/README.md

     - Details view should have a title displayed on the navigation bar.
 It should have a specific format: **the characters at the odd indexes should be lowercased, others - uppercased**.
 Examples: `ItEm123`, `My bEaTiFuL_ItEm`, etc.

-    - The back button on the Details view should move the user back to the list, not to the initial screen (with a start button)
+    - The list and details views has 2 navigation bars visible at the same time.
+We want it to be a single one.
+The back button on the tab bar level should move user back to the initial screen.
+Tapping back on the details should move user to the tab bar level (list or collection).

     - Details view is always presenting the data for `ID == "1"`, no matter what did user selected